chennyhaohao/MultiCurrency/Readme.md

 The core backend controller handling BTC contributions (in the `/controller` directory); a basic router setup (implemented with the `express` framework); an extremely barebone frontend interface for basic testing (in the `/client` directory, implemented with the `react` framework).

 ## What needs to be done

-A sign-up and login system; a decent frontend; rigorous testing; iterations
-Potentially integration of a KYC system
+A sign-up and login system; a frontend; potentially integration of a KYC system

+No need to extensively style the frontend, as we likely have to style the frontend differently depending on each client.
+We just need the basic layout for now.

+In the database: apart from basic user information (userid, username, e-mail, password hash, salt, etc.) we likely also need to store an encrypted Ethereum private key for each user.

 ## Installation
 To install the project, first clone this repository: